caiorss/Emacs-Elisp-Programming/README.md

 **Point** is the number of characters from the beginning of the buffer to the current cursor location, or cursor position for short.
-To see the function documention type `C-h-f` and enter the function name or `M-x describe-function`.
+To see the function documentation type `C-h-f` and enter the function name or `M-x describe-function`.

 Point

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">